rh17983/Failure-Injector/README.md

 #### Notes:
 1. The scrips must be run locally on the target machine
-2. See package requirements in the Pipfile
+2. See package requirements in the Pipfile (python 2.7 required!)

 ## 1. CPU Hog fault injection